 If this happens, just like it does for you in life I will not be available and I will contact you at the earliest opportunity to rearrange.

-This rarely happens but therapists are not immune to life's unexpected interruptions and I really appreciate your patience and understanding if this happens.
+This rarely happens but therapists are not immune to life's unexpected interruptions and I really appreciate your patience and understanding if this happens to any of our therapists.
 It will be as upsetting for me as it will be for you, if I ever miss planned time with you.

 Sometimes what we plan to happen and what actually happens is slightly different.
 This can be triggering.
 This is all part of the work.
 Life is triggering.
 Unfortunately I can not protect you from all the triggers therapy can bring.
 Booking therapy is triggering.
 Being in therapy can be triggering.